 Phillip Island is located in the south-southeast of Melbourne, Australia and it holds one of the most important colonies of Little Penguins with around 30,000 individuals1.
-The total number of Little Penguins is calculated to be one million and luckily this species is not threatened by extinction.
+The total number of Little Penguins is calculated to be 250,000 pairs and luckily this species is not threatened by extinction.
 In general, their numbers have remained stable on recent decades2.

 Little Penguins’ favorite food is anchovy and they can rely on it year-round3, especially when they have to feed their offspring.
 However, the percentage of anchovy that Little penguins eat varies throughout the year3 and recently it has been discovered that they also rely on alternative foods, as they can complement their diet with gelatinous plankton4 and even jellyfish5.